 Why use CRM with project management?
+Is CRM part of project management?

 CRM (customer relationship management) platforms are designed to help businesses manage their customer interactions and customer information by enabling easier communication and behavioral tracking.